jcfaria/Tinn-R/README.md

 ### Tinn-R

-This is the development code of the **Tinn-R Editor - GUI for R Language and Environment**.
+This is the development code of the project **Tinn-R Editor - GUI for R Language and Environment**.
-You should use it if you want to contribute to its development: testing unreleased versions, fixing bugs, writing code, etc.
+You should use it if you want to contribute to its development: testing unreleased versions, fixing bugs, writing code, writing documentation, etc.

 Tinn-R is free, simple but efficient replacement for the basic code editor provided by Rgui.
 The project is coordinate by José Cláudio Faria/UESC/DCET.
-All users are welcome to make it better.
+All users are welcome to make it better!

-LANGUAGE: **Object Pascal**, IDE: **DELPHI 2007**.
+LANGUAGE: *Object Pascal*, IDE: *DELPHI 2007*

 To download do the following in a terminal emulator: